 In later versions, including Windows 10, you can open the new Settings app (just search the Start menu or click the cog icon which appears just above the Windows logo when you click it in the bottom-left of the screen.

-In the Settings app, click on Update & Security then you should see a button to check for updates:
+In the Settings app, click on Update & Security then you should see a button to check for updates.
+Click it and see if there are any missing.

 Method 6.
 Run ChkDsk